French Baroque architecture: Religious architecture

-The architecture of churches during the early French Baroque period evolved more slowly; the late Mannerist Gothic style, exemplified by the Church of Saint-Étienne-du-Mont by Claude Guérin (1606–21), was still the dominant style.
-However, between 1690 and 1755 twenty-four new church facades were built in Paris.
+The architecture of churches during the early French Classicism period evolved more slowly; the late Mannerist Gothic style, exemplified by the Church of Saint-Étienne-du-Mont by Claude Guérin (1606–21), was still the dominant style.
+However, between 1690 and 1755 twenty-four new church façades were built in Paris.
 Competitions for new church designs, particularly the Prix de Rome and the competition for the enlarging of Saint-Sulpice and Saint-Eustache in Paris, brought forward many original ideas.

-The first French church facade in the new Baroque style was for the church of St-Gervais-et-St-Protais (1616) by Salomon de Brosse.
-It featured, like Church of the Jesu in Rome, a facade with the three orders of columns, Doric, Ionic and Corinthian, arranged in stages one above the other.
-Another variant of the new style appeared in the main Jesuit church in Paris, the Church of Saint-Paul-Saint-Louis, inspired by the Jesuit Church of the Gesù in Rome.
+The first French church façade in the new style was for the church of St-Gervais-et-St-Protais (1616) by Salomon de Brosse.
+Inspired by the Church of the Gesù in Rome, it featured a façade with the three orders of columns, Doric, Ionic and Corinthian, arranged in stages one above the other.
+Another variant of the new style appeared in the main Jesuit church in Paris, the Church of Saint-Paul-Saint-Louis, also inspired by the Church of the Gesù.
 Designed by the Jesuit architects Etienne Martellange and François Derand, had two levels, with the lower level at the height of the chapels, and an upper level, with a second order of columns, and a fronton over the portal of the church.
 The upper level was supported by consoles in a reversed S form.
 The surface of the facade was decorated with statues in niches, and with renouncements.
 The interior plan was rectangual, with a large vaulted nave, flanked with chapels.

 The interiors of new parish churches, such as Saint-Sulpice, Saint-Louis-en-l'Île and Saint-Roch largely followed the traditional gothic floor-plan of Notre-Dame, though they did add façades and certain other decorative features from the Italian Baroque.
 Saint-Roch (1653–90), designed by Jacques Lemercier, had a Gothic plan but colorful Italian-style decoration.
 To follow the advice of the Council of Trent to integrate themselves into the city's architecture, new churches were aligned with the street. rather than always facing east–west.